What's the difference between a psychiatrist and a psychologist?

 With so many different kinds of therapists, what kind is the best for me to see?

 Personally I would not choose a therapist based on his or her professional discipline.
-Throughout my graduate training and career I have worked with professionals from each discipline whom I respected greatly and to whom I would confidently refer a family member or friend.
+Throughout my graduate training and career I have worked with professionals from each discipline whom I respect greatly and to whom I would confidently refer a family member or friend.

 On the other hand, I've worked with some highly trained professionals in each discipline to whom I would hesitate to refer someone.
 In my opinion, what's far more important than a therapist's professional discipline or techniques is how you feel about the relationship you develop with him or her.
-However, a psychiatrist's services cost much more than those of other licensed therapists and that is primarily because psychiatrists prescribe medication.
-Usually a psychiatrist's training now focuses more on psycho pharmacology than psychotherapy.
-Please see Choosing a Therapist for more ideas about finding a therapist.

 Do you have a specialty?

-The mental health professions do not have a system of certified specialties as does the medical profession.
-An M.D. may have board certification in surgery or obstetrics, but no parallel system exists in the mental health professions.
+The mental health professions do not have a well-developed system of certified specialties as does the medical profession.

 Psychotherapists' specialties are usually self-selected based on interest, training and/or experience.
 With a few exceptions, no licensing board or professional association certifies a therapist's competence in a specialty area.
 (One exception is that some professional associations certify special competency in treating chemical dependence or substance abuse.)